ealush/vest/docs/result.md

 // }
 ```

-**Note** If you did not specify error messages for your tests, your errors array will be empty as well.
+!> **NOTE** If you did not specify error messages for your tests, your errors array will be empty as well.
 In such case you should always rely on `.hasErrors()` instead.

 ## `getErrorsByGroup` and `getWarningsByGroup` functions